Davit: Release mechanisms

 This type of release mechanism is very basic.
 The (enclosed) lifeboat is on a ramp and slides down and off of the ship when engaged.
 This is done by pumping a lever that is inside the lifeboat by the pilot.
-If there is not enough hydraulic pressure to release the stop fall, a pump on the inside must be rotated to build up the hydraulic pressure to release the lifeboats stopfall hook.
+If there is not enough hydraulic pressure to release the stop fall, a pump on the inside must be rotated to build up the hydraulic pressure to release the lifeboat's stopfall hook.
 Once the stopfall hook (hook attaching the lifeboat to the davit that holds it to the ship) is released the lifeboat will slide off the ramp and into the water.
 This type of lifeboat is more common due to its quick deployment and ease of operation.